Location

 Project Brief

-As part of the CP6 programme, Network Rail has invested £23 million rebuilding parts of Feltham station in south-west London.
+As part of the CP6 programme, Network Rail has invested £23 million in rebuilding parts of Feltham station in south-west London.

 The project included the installation of a second entrance on platform one, providing a step-free and improved bus interchange, longer platforms and a new bridge for cyclists and pedestrians to cross the railway.

-The improvements delivered in partnership with Hounslow Council and the Transport for London (TfL) sees the reduction in dwell times at suburban stations and offers passengers easier journeys, creating a safer, more accessible station for the community.
+The improvements delivered in partnership with Hounslow Council and the Transport for London (TfL) sees the reduction in dwell times at suburban stations and offer passengers easier journeys, creating a safer, more accessible station for the community.

 The Feltham project has also meant the closing of the Feltham West level crossing, which was the second highest-risk crossing on the South Western Railway network.

-Project Contractor, Osborne, working with consultants, Arcadis, have a collaborative long term framework (One Team Wessex) with Network Rail on London stations and know the challenges that such projects have.
+Project Contractor, Osborne, working with consultants, Arcadis, have a collaborative long term framework (One Team Wessex) with Network Rail on London stations and knows the challenges that such projects have.
 Challenges include live working stations, tight spaces and deadlines as well as the opinions of those using the stations.

 As such, they looked at various materials to offer health and safety benefits, which can be installed quickly with minimal maintenance at the end of the project and will look good in 5, 10 or 20 years and offer the best options for the whole-life project costs, including sustainability.